lin-jennifer/site-academic/content/authors/admin/_index.md

 - Researchers
 ---

 I am a Ph.D.
 Student in Political Science at Northwestern University.
 I study American politics, specifically focused in political psychology, political behavior and public opinion.
 I also study political methodology with a focus on experiments, surveys and quantitative research methods.

+I am a member of the [Political Science Research Lab](http://faculty.wcas.northwestern.edu/~jnd260/lab.html) directed by Dr. James N. Druckman.